Drunk drivers are a menace on California’s roads.

 You might also be able to sue a third party, such as a bar that served alcohol to a minor.
 The bar should have insurance that can pay out a settlement or jury verdict, so you can receive money that way.

-Why Should I Hire Levinson Law Group?
+Why Should I Hire Levinson Law Group for a Drunk Driving Accident Claim?

-Your choice of attorney will make a big difference between receiving full compensation for your losses or settling for a small amount.
+Your choice of drunk driving accident attorney will make a big difference between receiving full compensation for your losses or settling for a small amount.
 If you were hit by a drunk driver, settlement negotiations might be the last thing on your mind.
 You could be confused and unsure about what to do.
 California’s insurance laws are no help, often making the process for receiving compensation needlessly complex.

 This is where an attorney helps.
 We can relieve you of this heavy load and work with the insurance company to establish liability and the full extent of your damages.
 Unlike other law firms, we handle car accident cases daily, so we are familiar with the state’s largest insurance companies and their tricks.
 We have no problem being aggressive in negotiations.

 Unlike other firms, we also are not afraid to file a lawsuit if necessary to get you the compensation you need.
 Settlement isn’t always possible, but you need compensation just the same.
-We can help.

 Trusted Legal Guidance when You Need it Most